 Aim for a couple sets of 2 minute holds, 3 times a day.

-Scroll up to the first exercise in this article for more information on how you can make this stretch more difficult.
+Scroll up to the first exercise in this article for more information on how you can make this stretch more difficult, or check out these best stretches to jump higher for more targeted tips.

 Slant Board Calf Raise